wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <h2 id="Third_Point_Header">Quality control using sickle</h2>

-Sickle performs quality control on illumina paired-end and single-end short read data.
+Sickle performs quality control on illumina paired-end and single-end short read data using a sliding window.
+As the window slides along the fastq file, the average score of all the reads contained in the window is calculated.
+Should the average window score fall beneath a set threshold, sickle determines the reads responsible and removes them from the run.
+For more information you can check out https://github.com/najoshi/sickle/blob/master/README.md.

 The following command can be applied to each of the four read fastq files:

+<b>Xanadu</b>
+<pre style="color: silver; background: black;">module load sickle
+sickle se -f LB2A_SRR1964642.fastq -t sanger -o trimmed_LB2A_SRR1964642.fastq -q 30 -l 50</pre>

+<b>locally</b>
-<pre style="color: silver; background: black;">sickle se -f LB2A_SRR1964642.fastq -t sanger -o trimmed_LB2A_SRR1964642.fastq -q 30 -l 50</pre>
+<pre style="color: silver; background: black;">sickle se -f LB2A_SRR1964642.fastq -t sanger -o trimmed_LB2A_SRR1964642.fastq -q 30 -l 50</pre></pre>

+After this point the tutorial will not specify Xanadu or local in its coding excerpts, but assume that the module has been loaded.
+However, still use the shell scripts for your setups, as they remain differentiated.

 The options we use;
 <pre style="color: silver; background: black;">Options:
 se    Single end reads
 -f    input file name